FascodeNet/alterlinux/docs/en/BUILD.md

 #### About channel
 Channels switch between packages to install and files to include.
 This mechanism makes it possible to build various versions of Alter Linux.
-The following channels are supported as of May 5, 2020.
+The following channels are supported as of August 17, 2020.
 See `./build.sh -h` for a complete list of channels.

 Name | Purpose